Sdamirsa/HappyTreeResearchFriends/Instruction4myTeam.md

-Here, you can find instruction for working together.
+Here, you can find instructions for working together.

 > Index:
 >
 > 1- [How we work together, communicate, set deadlines, and resolve conflicts](https://github.com/Sdamirsa/HappyTreeResearchFriends/edit/main/Instruction4myTeam.md#setting-ground-for-teamwork-workflow)
 >
 > 2- [How we work together to write papers](https://github.com/Sdamirsa/HappyTreeResearchFriends/edit/main/Instruction4myTeam.md#%EF%B8%8F%EF%B8%8F-our-unified-system-for-manuscripts)
 >
 > 3- \[for tusks] How we monitor your projects, tasks, and timelines
+>
+> 4- Instructions: submit to arxiv

 ## 1. Setting Ground for Teamwork (Workflow)